Developing the future of medicine

 Advances in medicine come from new ideas developed through clinical research.

 At UCHealth, we conduct hundreds of clinical trials (also called research trials or research studies) in our ongoing effort to discover and deliver more effective treatments.
-Our goal is to translate discoveries made in the laboratory to patients as quickly as possible.
+Our goal is to translate discoveries made in the laboratory to patients as quickly as possible, while strictly adhering to our conflict of commitment and conflict of interest policy.

 Why clinical trials are conducted